-Yes – PRP and stem cells are very different but do have a similar function.
-Stem cells are living cells that may be lab-grown, taken from live umbilical products, or harvested from your own bone marrow.
+Yes – PRP therapy and stem cell therapy are different.
+But they do have a similar function.
+Stem cells are living cells that may be lab-grown, taken from live umbilical products, or harvested from your own body.
 The cells have regenerative properties and are usually injected directly into an injury or damaged tissue.
 Once injected, the cells begin to duplicate and secrete many compounds that result in a healing response.
 On the other hand, PRP stands for platelet-rich-plasma and is not as powerful.
 Plasma is drawn from a vein in your arm, and plasma with platelets is concentrated by centrifuge.
 Platelets make the scab when you skin your knee, which makes you grow new blood vessels, nerves, and skin.
 When it is injected, its growth factors can help heal tendons, ligaments, cartilage, and even lungs.
 Both types of treatment have shown effectiveness in a variety of different medical conditions.
 In fact, researchers are looking at the efficacy of PRP therapy for hair loss as we speak.
 In some cases, clinics may opt to use both therapies or only one.
 PRP treatments and stem cell therapy are equally safe, but they’re new enough that they need a mountain more clinical research to really flesh out their potential.